 Target group

-- As applicants: German manufacturing companies with export experience
+- as applicants: German manufacturing export companies with export experience

-- foreign banks domiciled in a country which is a member of the European Economic Area (= EU, Iceland, Liechtenstein, Norway) or in Switzerland
+- foreign banks based in a country of the European Economic Area (= EU, Iceland, Liechtenstein, Norway) or Switzerland

 Insurable risks

-Receivables from the cross-border delivery of goods or provision of services having a contract value of up to EUR 10 million (or the euro equivalent)
+- Receivables from cross-border delivery transactions with an order value of up to EUR 10 million (or the equivalent in euros)

 Special features

-With the Forfaiting Guarantee, the Federal Government grants the beneficiary, i.e. the credit institution, a guarantee-like claim for compensation in respect of for 80% of the respective receivable.
-This guarantee-like claim exceeds the exporter’s claim for indemnification in substance.
-The credit institution obtains a direct claim for payment even if the legal enforceability risks have materialised.
-This claim is only subject to specific obligations to be performed by the credit institution (in particular a plausibility check regarding the performance of the export transaction) and can already be asserted by the credit institution one month after the payment default.
-Any breaches of obligations on the part of the exporter do not preclude indemnification.
-In this context the credit institution submits the export contract, evidence that the down-payment was made and a commercial invoice to the Federal Government in the event of a loss.
+With the Forfaiting Guarantee, the Federal Government agrees to provide the beneficiary, i.e. the bank, with a more extensive claim to compensation than the exporter for 80 percent of the respective claim.
+The bank also receives a direct payment claim, even in the event of risks of non-payment.
+This is only linked to the fulfillment of specific, own obligations of the bank (in particular a plausibility check of the execution of the export transaction) and can be asserted by the bank as early as one month after the occurrence of the default in payment.
+Any breach of obligations on the part of the exporter shall not preclude compensation.
+In this context, the bank shall submit the export contract, proof of advance payment and commercial invoice to the Federal Government in the event of a claim.

-The payment of this remaining part of the indemnification is contingent on the uncollectability of a legally valid and due amount receivable because of a risk covered under the Supplier Credit Guarantee.
-If all necessary documents are available to the Federal Government, the loss will be calculated within 2 months.
-The indemnification amount will then be paid within one further month.
+The payment of this remaining compensation is conditional on the irrecoverability of the legally valid and due claim due to one of the risks covered by the Supplier Credit Cover.
+If the Federal Government has received all the necessary documents, the claim settlement will be drawn up within 2 months.
+The indemnification amount is then paid out within a further month.

-- Exception: Exports with credit periods of up to two years to EU and core OECD member states (i.e. EU countries, Canada, Iceland, Japan, New Zealand, Norway, Switzerland, United States and United Kingdom); a condition for the issue of a Forfaiting Guarantee is that the exporter must have experience with exports to the buyer country (under certain circumstances in the same region / same jurisdiction is sufficient)
+- Exception: exports up to two years to EU and OECD core countries (i.e. EU member states, Iceland, Japan, Canada, New Zealand, Norway, Switzerland, the USA and the United Kingdom); as a prerequisite for access to the Forfaiting Guarantee, the exporter must have export experience in the customer country (under certain circumstances also sufficient in the same region/legislation)

 Premium

-- One-off premium amounting to a certain percentage of the covered order value (excluding interest), no administrative fees, payable by the exporter
+- One-off payment of a certain percentage of the covered order value (excluding interest), no handling fees, payable by the exporter

-- 20% of the ceded amount receivable with regard to the risks of the legal validity and breaches of obligations (can be passed on to the exporter);
+- 20 percent of the assigned claim amount with regard to the verity risks (can be passed on to the exporter);

-In any case, the uninsured percentage under the ceded Supplier Credit Guarantee amounts to 5% for political risks and 5% for commercial risks (may not be passed on to the exporter)
+otherwise, the deductible from the assigned Supplier Credit Cover is 5 percent for political risks and 5 percent for commercial risks (cannot be passed on to the exporter)

 Model clause – The Federal Governments right of recourse against the exporter under the Forfaiting Guarantee (FFG)